 West Indian Dialects and Popular Sayings

-Ahh local dialects and accents it just tickles the 'earwaves' as the melody washes over you.
+As you know the local dialects and accents spoken by various West Indian destinations just tickles the ear as the melody washes over you.
 As a Trinidadian who has lived in another country for the majority of her life when I hear myself speak in comparison to another Trini who lives on the island naturally there are differences.
 There were differences even when I lived on the island, but, I am never more acutely aware of the actual sound of our voices, accents, and manner of speaking than when I am at home, or speaking to my parents.

 Trinis speak fast, so fast that I have noticed my son, who is a Canadian, has minor challenges when being spoken to by his Grandfather, cousins, and well, any local.
 Because of the quickness he often has to ask for it to be repeated slowly.